Questions about student discipline and, more specifically, the role of suspensions in schools, have been the subject of renewed debate recently.

 By exploring student data and fielding surveys and interviews of teachers and administrators, the report’s authors created three categories that described the schools’ approaches to discipline:

 - Reactive and autonomous schools viewed suspensions as “an important means of keeping control in the school and protecting nondisruptive students from others’ misbehavior.”
-Teachers in those schools said they had to “fend for themselves” and didn’t percieve much support from administrators, the report says.
+Teachers in those schools said they had to “fend for themselves” and didn’t perceive much support from administrators, the report says.

 - Under-resourced and non-cohesive schools dealt with shortages in staff and resources, low staff morale, and inconsistencies in their approaches to discipline.
 “Teachers report little collaboration around discipline, and feel blamed by administrators for their students’ misbehavior,” the report says.